-Sadly, many of these companies are little more than salespeople peddling proprietary products like insurance policies, high-cost mutual funds, and annuities.
-There are competent financial advisors at all companies.
-The problem is the sales culture that exists in many of these firms.
+Sadly, many financial professionals at these companies are little more than salespeople peddling proprietary financial products like insurance policies, high-cost mutual funds, and annuities.
+You can usually find competent financial advisors at all wealth management firms; The problem is the sales culture that still exists in many companies.

 Competent financial advisors come in many shapes and sizes.
 Deciding what you want them to do for you is the key to finding the right advisor.
 The answers to the above questions are where you should start.
-If you just want investment help, there are inexpensive options to consider (more on that shortly).
-If you want a comprehensive plan that covers all of the areas, that's another type of advisor.
+If you only require investment help, there are inexpensive options to consider.
+If you want a comprehensive financial plan covering all areas, that's another type of advisor, often referred to as a financial planner.

-The bottom line—Before searching for or interviewing any financial advisor, know what it is you want them to do for you.
+The bottom line—Before searching for or interviewing any financial advisor, know your financial goals and what it is you want them to do for you.

 Finding the Right Financial Advisor